Bhaduri Moshai

-Bhaduri Moshai (Mr. Bhaduri) is a fictional detective character of Bengali poet and novelist Nirendranath Chakraborty.
+Bhaduri Moshai (Mr. Bhaduri) is a fictional detective character of Indian Bengali poet and novelist Nirendranath Chakraborty.
 Chakraborty wrote a series of thriller stories of Bhaduri Moshai.

 Character

 Bhaduri Moshai is a former Central Bureau of Investigation (CBI) officer.
 His real name is Charu Chandra Bhaduri.
 After retirement, Mr. Bhaduri likes to solve mysterious cases privately.
 He runs a detective agency, Charu Bhaduri Investigation, with headquarters in Bangalore.
 His assistant, Kaushik lives in Kolkata.
 The narrator of all the stories is a relative of Kaushik.
 One comic character, Sadananda Basu, also joins sometimes with them.
 Bhaduri Moshai loves to solve crossword puzzles.